Shape

 Keep your provider configuration DRY

 Unifying provider configurations across all your modules can be a pain, especially when you want to customize authentication credentials.
-To configure Terraform to assume an IAM role before calling out to AWS, you need to add a provider block with the assume_role configuration:
+To configure OpenTofu/Terraform to assume an IAM role before calling out to AWS, you need to add a provider block with the assume_role configuration:

 # stage/frontend-app/main.tf